openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    ...
    LICENSE_${PN}-vary = "MIT"

-Three key points exist in the previous example:
+Here are three key points in the previous example:

 -  :term:`SRC_URI` uses the NPM
    scheme so that the NPM fetcher is used.